Comparison of the healthcare systems in Canada and the United States: Government involvement

 In 2004, government funding of healthcare in Canada was equivalent to $1,893 per person.
 In the US, government spending per person was $2,728.

 The Canadian healthcare system is composed of at least 10 mostly autonomous provincial healthcare systems that report to their provincial governments, and a federal system which covers the military and First Nations.
 This causes a significant degree of variation in funding and coverage within the country.

 History

 Canada and the US had similar healthcare systems in the early 1960s, but now have a different mix of funding mechanisms.
 Canada's universal single-payer healthcare system covers about 70% of expenditures, and the Canada Health Act requires that all insured persons be fully insured, without co-payments or user fees, for all medically necessary hospital and physician care.
 About 91% of hospital expenditures and 99% of total physician services are financed by the public sector.
 In the United States, with its mixed public-private system, 16% or 45 million American residents are uninsured at any one time.
-The U.S. is one of two OECD countries not to have some form of universal health coverage, the other being Turkey.
-Mexico established a universal healthcare program by November 2008.
+The U.S. is the only OECD country not to have some form of universal health coverage.
+Mexico established a universal healthcare program by November 2008 and Turkey did so in 2012.